CCTC: Frequently Asked Questions

 Where are the classes held?

-Do you offer financial aid?
+Do you offer financial assistance?

-Prepping for Your Internship
+Prepping for the Internship

 What guidance or support does the program offer related to the internship?
 Does the program support making contacts with the internship?